Nicole-Hong/Nicole-Hong/README.md

 I would also love the opportunity to collaborate any projects, Hackathon or other challenges with you to develop the skills and applications together!

-- 🔭 I’m currently working on my personal webpage and blog posts at Medium
+- 🔭 I’m currently working on blog posts at Medium
 - 🌱 I’m currently learning Data Architecture / Cloud Computing and ML / AI, mainly NLP, Deep Learning and Transformer Models
 - 👯 I’m looking to collaborate on Projects and Hackathon
 - 🤔 I’m looking for help with MongoDB, PyTorch, PyCharm, PySpark and AutoML